3D-Consistent Multi-View Editing by Correspondence Guidance: Method

 \subsection{3D Gaussian Splat Editing}

-For editing of 3D Gaussian splat models, we started with a trained Gaussian splat model obtained using the unedited views, and then resumed the training using the edited images for 20 epochs.
-Additional details can be found in the appendix \ref{sec:suppl_GS_edits}.
+For editing 3D Gaussian splat models, we start with a trained Gaussian splat model obtained from the unedited views and then resume training using the consistently edited images for 20 epochs.
+It is also possible to use only a sparse set of (e.g., 3-4) images.
+In that case a multi-view diffusion method like ViewCrafter \cite{yu2024viewcrafter} can generate novel views of the edited scene, using poses interpolated between the edited views.
+The edited images and generated views can then be used to train a Gaussian splat model representing the edited scene.
+Additional details are in appendix \cref{sec:suppl_GS_edits}.